OWASP/owasp-mastg/Document/0x05h-Testing-Platform-Interaction.md

 #### Overview

-Clearing the WebView resources is a crucial step when having an app accessing any sensitive data within a WebView.
+Clearing the WebView resources is a crucial step when an app accesses any sensitive data within a WebView.
 This includes any files stored locally, the RAM cache and any loaded JavaScript.

 As an additional measure, you could use server-side headers such as `no-cache`, which prevent an application from caching particular content.